top of page

 "O-o-okay.
 Let's go."

 "Look.
 B-b-blood.
 Listen, I think this place has been picked clean.
 We're not gonna find anything.
 We should just t-t-turn around an' go back to the van."
-The tall thin man shakes visibly.
+The tall, thin man shakes visibly.
 His shaggy hair falls in front of his eyes.
 He absentmindedly pushes it aside with his left hand.
 In his right, he holds a well-worn Mossberg shotgun.
-Its handmade sling wound around his firing arm.
-Its rail-mounted light pointed down on the floor.
+It's a handmade sling wound around his firing arm.
+Its rail-mounted light shone down on the floor.
 His left-hand returns to the weapon held at the ready.
 Ready for what?

 "We have to check.
 This is the first one we've come to that still has its gates down.
-It took us forever to get in now we're here.
+It took us forever to get in, but now we're here.
 We have to check."
 The woman pushes her black-rimmed glasses up.
 Her eyes took in the door while simultaneously scanning the hallway.
 In her hands is a custom military-issued M4.
 Her tac light never left the doors in front of her.
 "Besides, if anything were there, Scoob would tell us.
-Right, Scoob!"
-At the sound of his name, the Great Dane's ears prick, and he looks his big dark eyes in the direction of his human.
+Right Scoob!"
+The Great Dane's ears prick at the sound of his name, and he looks his big dark eyes toward his human.
 His tail wags just barely.
-He doesn't know what the two are saying but, he knows he'll stay with them no matter what.
+He doesn't know what the two are saying, but he knows he'll stay with them no matter what.
 "See Shaggy.
 No need to worry.
 Scooby Doo's got our back.
 Now let's go."

 The pair inch ever closer to the door.
 After each movement they make, they stop, listening for the sounds of THEM.
-Silently they make their way.
+Silently, they make their way.
 All that's left is to open one of the doors.
-The woman turns to look at her partner, they speak no words, their eyes conveying all they need to say.
+The woman turns to look at her partner; they speak no words, and their eyes convey all they need to say.
 Her hand goes out to the doorknob.
 It turns, making no sound.
 She whispers, "On three.
 One.
 Two.
 Three."
 She quickly pushes the door open.
-She brings her weapon up as she puts her back to the door, making sure it opens to the wall, ensuring no unwanted guests are behind it.
+She brings her weapon up and puts her back to the door, ensuring it opens to the wall and that no unwanted guests are behind it.
 Her partner enters shotgun up, scanning side to side.
 Taking his cue from his people, the dog brings up the rear.
 Ears are ever vigilant for the sounds of THEM.
 The giant warehouse stands before them.
 Each aisle was a darkened alley where the unknown assailant could lie in wait.
 That's not what strikes them first.
 No. It's not visual.
 They expected the warehouse, after all, it is a COSTCO.
 No, what takes them by surprise is the smell.
 Rot and decay hold the air hostage.
 The cost is nearly wrenching with each intake of breath.
-If it's bad for the people, it's 100 times worse for the dog.
+If it's terrible for the people, it's 100 times worse for the dog.
 His brain realizes that his nose, his most trusted sense, will be useless.
 He lets out a small whimper.
 As if hearing the dog's thought, "It's okay, Scoob.
 You'll hear 'em."
 The man pats the big dog on its head.

 "Okay, Shag.
 This is good."